Egyptian egg oven: History

 Claude Sicard, in the early 18th century, wrote further on the economics of the ovens.
 He explained that the operation is a trade secret, of the village of Birma in the delta, passed down from generation to generation.
 Each year, three to four-hundred people of the village ("Bremeans"), would purchase a license from the Agha of Birma, and go about all parts of Egypt, to construct ovens and operate them.
 A local entrepreneur would pay their wage.
 This was their occupation in the spring and winter, as the heat of other seasons might disrupt the mild temperature preserved in the ovens.
 Throughout Egypt, local villagers were assigned to a regional oven, and were obliged by the local authorities to sell the Bremean with their eggs.
 They were guaranteed to receive chicks based on a 2/3 hatching success rate.
 Any chicks hatched in excess of this rate, the operator would sell to the entrepreneur.
 Dead and unfit chicks were culled and used as feed for poultry.

 In 1750, French naturalist René Antoine Ferchault de Réaumur published a detailed report of the ovens, and declared that "Egypt ought to be prouder of them than her pyramids."

 The book Egypt: Familiar Description of the Land, People and Produce published in 1839 placed the number of egg-ovens at 450, and noted that the Egyptian government generated significant revenue through a heavy tax on the poultry farmers.

-An 1895 report from the American Counsel in Egypt stated there were "150 egg-ovens, each with a hatching capacity of 300,000 each season".
+An 1895 report from the American Consul in Egypt stated there were "150 egg-ovens, each with a hatching capacity of 300,000 each season".
 The report also stated the importance of the poultry industry in Egypt.

 In the 1910s it was reported that Egyptian poultry farmers used these incubators to produce over 90,000,000 chickens per year.